U.S.A.

 Loomis helps Jamie out by staying in Meeker's house while a pack of redneck hunters are trying to track him down but Michael makes his way in killing everyone in his way.

-The film was an improvement to the triteful part 2 and I enjoyed quite a few scenes of the film like when Loomis tries to confront Michael after he discovers that he's out of his coma at a gas station as well as the end of this film which really begs you for another sequel too.
+Bottom line is that the film was an improvement to the triteful part 2 even if it was a bit cheesier with alot of scene's jumpinjg from one suspenseful moment to the other and I enjoyed quite a few scenes of the film as well as the end of this film which really begs you for another sequel too.

 However, it's nowhere near as exciting or entertaining as the first one but again sequels rarely ever are.